 Page 2 of 3

 The image distortion produced by micro four-thirds images is auto-corrected either directly in the camera (JPEGs) or in most RAW-converters.
-The "exposed" distortions are therefore very moderate especially for an ultrazoom.
-They range from a moderate (~1.78%) barrel distortion at 14mm to marginal (0,06%) pincushion distortion at 140mm.
+The "exposed" distortion is therefore very moderate especially for an ultrazoom.
+It ranges from a moderate (~1.78%) barrel distortion at 14mm to marginal (0,06%) pincushion distortion at 140mm.
 This is nothing to worry about from a field perspective.